vinceimbat/vinceimbat/content/thoughts/sustaining.md

 sr-interval: 15
 sr-ease: 292
 ---
-This [[thoughts/life area|life area]] involves all activities related to supporting my material existence.
+This [[life area|life area]] involves all activities related to supporting my material existence.

 Here are the sub-areas under this area and their standards.